Maura O'Neill

 Maura O'Neill (born September 6, 1956) served as the First Chief of Innovation and was a Senior Counselor to the Administrator in January 2009 at the United States Agency for International Development.
-She currently is a Distinguished Teaching Fellow in the Lester Center for Entrepreneurship and Innovation at University of California, Berkeley Haas School of Business.
+She is currently a Distinguished Teaching Fellow in the Lester Center for Entrepreneurship and Innovation at the University of California, Berkeley, Haas School of Business.

 While at USAID, O'Neill co-led USAID Forward, the global initiative to reform foreign assistance.
-She adapted venture capital and drug discovery methods to drive faster, cheaper, more sustainable solutions to global governance, health, food security and economic growth.
-Co-creating the Development Innovation Ventures (DIV), it attracted partnerships with the Bill and Melinda Gates Foundation, the Skoll Foundation and later its offshoot, the Global Innovation Fund, with UK, Sweden and Australia AID agencies and Omidyar Network.
-She also co-created the Development Innovation Ventures, now known as the Global Innovation Fund, which has received 6,000 applicants since 2010.
+She adapted venture capital and drug discovery methods to drive faster, cheaper, and more sustainable solutions to global governance, health, food security, and economic growth.
+Co-creating the Development Innovation Ventures (DIV), it attracted partnerships with the Bill and Melinda Gates Foundation, the Skoll Foundation and later its offshoot, the Global Innovation Fund, with UK, Sweden, and Australia AID agencies, and Omidyar Network.
+She also co-created Development Innovation Ventures, now the Global Innovation Fund, which has received 6,000 applicants since 2010.

 Before USAID, she served as the Senior Advisor of Energy and Climate and Chief of Staff for the Under Secretary at the United States Department of Agriculture.
 There, she authored President Obama's Biofuels Strategy.
-In 2008 to 2009, she served as the Chief of Staff for United States Senator Maria Cantwell.
+Between 2008 and 2009, she served as the Chief of Staff for United States Senator Maria Cantwell.

 Career

-O'Neill founded four companies in the fields of electricity efficiency, smart grid and customer info systems and billing, e-commerce and digital education.
+O'Neill founded four companies in the fields of electricity efficiency, smart grid and customer information systems and billing, e-commerce and digital education.
 In 1989, she was named the Greater Seattle Business Person of the Year.

-In 2008, O'Neill helped found Baltimore Leadership School for Young Women.
+In 2008, O'Neill helped found the Baltimore Leadership School for Young Women.

 From 1982 to 1995, O'Neill founded her first company, O'Neill & Company, advising electric utilities on energy efficiency and helping launch one of the largest curbside recycling programs in the country.
-In 1992, she served as Chairwoman for the Washington State Women's Political Caucus.
-O'Neill also advised policy makers on innovation and large-scale consumer adoption.
+In 1992, she served as Chairwoman of the Washington State Women's Political Caucus.
+O'Neill also advised policymakers on innovation and large-scale consumer adoption.

-In 1996, O'Neill was the President and CEO of ConnexT – a software company that served the deregulated energy market She later became a delegate to the Advanced Study Institute of NATO on the utility industry.
+In 1996, O'Neill was the President and CEO of ConnexT, a software company that served the deregulated energy market She later became a delegate to the Advanced Study Institute of NATO on the utility industry.

 Later, O'Neill created Improvemybusiness.com, a company designed to help small businesses through the Internet.

 In 2003, O'Neill became the CEO of Explore Life, a public-private company to improve Seattle's life sciences industry and increase the region's rate of commercial research.